-Once a valid application has been made the legal duty has been met and it is then down to the council to process the licence.
+Once the council has confirmed that the application is valid and that all essential information has been submitted we will confirm in writing that the application is considered as 'duly made'.
+When an application is duly made, the legal duty has been met and it is then down to the council to process the licence.
 In order to be considered valid (duly made) the application must have the correct fee paid, include all essential documentation and have all relevant parts of the application completed satisfactorily.

 If we determine that there are essential parts of the application missing we will contact the applicant to request them.
-Until all essential parts have been submitted the application would not be considered as 'duly made'
+Until all essential parts have been submitted the application would not be considered as 'duly made'.